CS5704-VT/Course/README.md

 ## Schedule

+➡️ _Please note this schedule is subject to change.
+All assignments listed are due on the Friday of the week they are posted unless otherwise specified._

 | Date     | Topic                            |  Assignments       |
 |----------|----------------------------------|------------------  |
 | <tr><th colspan=3> 👨‍💻 &nbsp;&nbsp;&nbsp; Software Engineering &nbsp;&nbsp;&nbsp; 👩‍💻 </th></tr> |